aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Apache Cordova is an open source mobile development platform that runs web code (HTML, CSS, and JavaScript) in a WebView wrapped in a mobile app shell.
 Since it is native code, it can be distributed on the app stores just like any other mobile app and presented as an app on mobile platforms.

-## Install the Ionic CLI and Create the Base Project
+## Install the Ionic CLI and Create the Template Project

 The easiest way to create an Ionic 4 application is with the Ionic Command Line Interface (CLI).
 To install the Ionic CLI, run the following command in your terminal: